blackPantherOS/cathook/README.md

 [FULL LIST OF FEATURES HERE](https://github.com/nullifiedcat/cathook/wiki/List-of-features)

 # INSTALLATION
+(for blackPanther OS please scroll down to blackPanther section.)

 You can use gcc-7 for compiling cathook if you add `-e CC=gcc-7 CXX=g++-7` to make command line